SUSTAINABILITY. PASSION. VISION.

-Situated in a remote corner of New Zealand’s North Island where the world’s tallest bird – the moa – once roamed freely in a land of myth and legend, Tahi has its own story to tell.
-This is a story of forests rejuvenated, wetlands reborn and native wildlife restored.
+Situated in a remote corner of New Zealand’s North Island where the world’s tallest bird – the moa – once roamed freely in a land of myth and legend, our story is about more than just honey.
+This is a story of forests rejuvenated, wetlands reborn and native wildlife returned.

 Ohuatahi – or first place of plenty – was the name given to this land by the Maori.
-Here, past, present and future are precious and we combine this philosophy to integrate hospitality with a profound respect for our natural surroundings.
+Here, past, present and future are precious and we follow this philosophy in our business to ensure we show a deep respect for our natural surroundings.

 Our aim is to preserve both the ecological and cultural heritage of the land, providing a sanctuary for people and wildlife.
 This means offering guardianship of the land rather than ownership, using the principles of sustainable management to guide our decisions.

-Tahi is a living example of positive transformation, rejuvenation and commitment to a sustainable business model that does not place profit ahead of the environment.
-We are breathing life back into the land, at the same time, running an ecologically conscious business and creating jobs.
+We are a living example of positive transformation, rejuvenation and commitment to a sustainable business model that does not place profit ahead of the environment.
+We are breathing life back into the land – at the same time, running an ecologically conscious business and creating jobs.